-Why is so much attention focused on the question of how to deal with stress at work these days?
+Why is so much attention focused on the question of how to handle stress at work these days?
 The short answer: because it can significantly affect your job performance but, even more importantly, your health and wellbeing.

 The American Institute of Stress (AIS) reports that 65% of workers surveyed indicated that workplace stress had caused difficulties and, for some of them, had major effects on their health.
 In the US alone, job stress has become the major source of stress for adults and it has increased in recent decades.
 Recent surveys suggest that the same is true in countries around the world.
 That's why the ability to manage stress at the workplace is increasingly important.

 Factors causing stress vary, and include things like long working hours, unmanageable workload, and monotonous work as well as an uncomfortable working environment, lack of proper resources and equipment, relationships at work, and a toxic organizational culture in the workplace.
 To manage stress in the workplace, it's essential to identify key stressors and find a way to handle them.

 Stress isn't always bad – in fact, there is such a thing as “positive stress” which can include a certain amount of stress that helps us be more engaged and work more effectively.
 But you need to know how to deal with stress at work when it becomes continuous.
 The problem with long-term excessive stress and not knowing how to manage stress at work, is that if left unaddressed, it can harm our physical and mental health.

 Chronic stress puts us at risk of developing an array of physical conditions that may lead to severe diseases like diabetes, damaged blood vessels, metabolic syndrome, heart disease, and gastrointestinal issues.
 The mental health consequences are similarly serious.
 Excessive stress can cause the feeling of anxiety, exhaustion, and even end up as burnout.

 To mitigate negative effects like these, you can reconsider your work-life balance and take steps toward better stress management in the workplace.